WilliamTOliver/synestheticjb-client/README.md

-# SJB - A Sample Portfolio Piece by William T Oliver
+# SJB Client - A Sample Portfolio Piece by William T Oliver

 ##### Prerequisites to Dev on a Forked Version of this Project